Das Supertalent: Season 14 (2020)

-The fourteenth season premiered on 17 October 2020 on RTL and ended on 19 December 2020.
-On 18 June 2020, it was announced that television personality Evelyn Burdecki and comedian Chris Tall will join Dieter Bohlen and Bruce Darnell as the two new judges.
-It was also announced that Victoria Swarovski will join Daniel Hartwich as the new host.
+The 14th season premiered on 17 October 2020 on RTL and ended on 19 December 2020.
+On 18 June 2020, television personality Evelyn Burdecki and comedian Chris Tall were announced as joining Dieter Bohlen and Bruce Darnell as the two new judges.
+Victoria Swarovski would join Daniel Hartwich as a new host.
 Singer and guitarist Nick Ferretti won this season and €50,000.